Human Subjects Data Security

 IRB Submission Requirements

-The IRB protocol application must clearly specify the types of data to be collected, the tools used for data collection and storage, and the measures in place to ensure data security.
-When outlining data security procedures, consider the following:
+The IRB protocol application must clearly specify the types of data to be collected, the technologies used for data collection, storage, and analysis, and the safeguards in place to protect participant confidentiality and data security.
+Use of an approved technology does not replace IRB review or eliminate the need for study‑specific data security controls.
+When outlining data security procedures, researchers should consider the following:

 • Paper Records: All original paper documents must be stored on the UTA campus unless the IRB grants an exception.
 UTA and the IRB must have access to research records and consent forms at any time.